pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_vulnerabilities_images.hbs.md

-## tanzu insight vulnerabilities images
+# tanzu insight vulnerabilities images

-Get images with a given vulnerability.
+Use this command to Get images with a given vulnerability.

 ## <a id='synopsis'></a>Synopsis